-Almond Toasted Coconut Syrup: With the flavors of toasty coconut and almond extract, this syrup is a delicious way to sweeten your ice coffee, cold brew, and iced lattes.
+Almond Toasted Coconut Syrup: With the flavors of toasty coconut and almond extract, this syrup is a delicious way to sweeten your ice coffee, cold brew, and lattes.
 It’s way better and much cheaper than Starbucks too!

 It should go without saying that I love basically anything involving toasted coconut.
 When I found out how easy it is to make toasted coconut years ago, I made batch after batch and put it in everything I could think of that would benefit from its flavor.